 Research suggests that lasting emotional and psychological trauma can result from stressful events we experience in our lives, including car accidents.
 Although these events do not necessarily involve physical harm or injury, they are typically associated with unexpected, stressful events that are outside of our control.

-Many unexpected, stressful event that cause someone to feel a loss of control can cause psychological trauma.
-These events can include job losses, being diagnosed with a life threatening or disabling condition, the death of a spouse, loss of a significant relationship or being the victim of a crime.
+Many unexpected, stressful event that causes someone to feel a loss of control can cause psychological trauma.
+These events can include job losses, being diagnosed with a life-threatening or disabling condition, the death of a spouse, loss of a significant relationship or being the victim of a crime.

 But, not everyone who experiences a stressful or traumatic event goes on to develop symptoms of emotional or psychological trauma.
 Psychological and emotional trauma develops when an individual who experiences a stressful or traumatic event feels overwhelmed, alone and unable to cope in the aftermath of the event.
 They then struggle with the requirements of normal, everyday life, and find themselves unable to process the stress of the traumatic event on their own.